 Who are the POAC Artist Members?

 With 90+ current artist members, we are the largest collective of visual artists in northern Idaho.
 In the past 10 years, POAC has promoted the work of over 300 artists in the Inland Northwest.
-Our artist members work in an array of mediums (you can see their work here), and we are proud to present their work at 10 locations in Sandpoint, Ponderay, Dover, and Sagle.
+Our artist members work in an array of mediums (you can see their work here), and we are proud to present their work over 10 locations in Sandpoint, Ponderay, Dover, and Sagle.

 Why You Should Join

 If you are an artist in the Inland Northwest, you should become a POAC artist member!
 We are able to serve your needs whether you are an established professional artist or a beginner developing your skills.
 Our visual arts committee works tirelessly all year to provide opportunities for you and your artwork, and our summer ArtWalk has a 40-year legacy that is widely recognized in the region.
 Become part of a close community of creators with a broad audience throughout the Inland Northwest.

 Artist Membership Benefits

 - Invitation to participate in each of POAC’s gallery shows

 - Name and artist’s website link on POAC website

 - Monthly e-newsletter that shares upcoming POAC events and opportunities throughout the region and provides a direct line of contact should you want to participate in a gallery show

 - POAC-sponsored opening reception for all POAC exhibits